dellsystem/wikinotes/readme.md

 by the WikiNotes team

 WikiNotes is a wiki-based note-sharing platform created to facilitate student collaboration.
 Although it is being created primarily for use by our [existing website for McGill students](http://www.wikinotes.ca), we will be releasing the code under the [GPLv3](http://opensource.org/licenses/GPL-3.0) so that non-McGill students (or anyone, really) can benefit from it as well.
-This platform is currently under heavy development, but we're hoping to get a beta up and running by late November - stay tuned.
+This platform is currently under heavy development, with a beta available at http://beta.wikinotes.ca

 Want to find out more about us?
 Visit our [about page](http://www.wikinotes.ca/wiki/wikinotes:About), join our IRC channel (#wikinotes on freenode) or drop us a line at admin@wikinotes.ca.